GoCarrot/terraform-aws-deployomat/README.md

 - Workload account, which contains production user facing services.
 The deployomat_deploy_access module should be provisioned in every workload account which Deployomat can deploy to.
 - CI/CD account, which contains CI/CD related tooling.
 The deployomat, deployer_role, and slack_notify modules should be provisioned in every CI/CD account.
 - Meta/Config account, which contains SSM parameters for all accounts.
 Deployomat looks for the following SSM parameters
+  - /omat/account_registry/${AccountCanonicalSlug}, which should be configured by [Accountomat](https://registry.terraform.io/modules/GoCarrot/accountomat/aws/latest)
   - /${organization_prefix}/${environment}/${account_name}/roles/${deployomat_service_name}, which should contain the role arn for deployomat to assume to manage deploys in account_name
   - /${organization_prefix}/${environment}/${account_name}/config/${service_name}/listener_arns, which should be a StringList type parameter containing all Application Load Balancer listener arns that the service is expected to be available under.
 If this parameter is absent Deployomat will assume that the service is not a web facing service and will not perform a gradual rollout.
 - User account, which contains IAM users and roles representing people or services who can execute deploys.

 ## How To Use

+### Account Management

+Deploymat requires the use of [Accountomat](https://registry.terraform.io/modules/GoCarrot/accountomat/aws/latest) or [Accountomat/parameters](https://registry.terraform.io/modules/GoCarrot/accountomat/aws/latest/submodules/parameters) to define available accounts.
+All Deployomat operations take `AccountCanonicalSlug` as an input, which must be the `canonical_slug` output of an Accountomat or Accountomat/parameters module declared in the same account as Deployomat/meta_access_role.

 ### Service Setup

 At its core, Deployomat functions by updating an existing EC2 Launch Template and then cloning an existing EC2 AutoScaling Group, updating it to use the newly created launch template version.
 The existing EC2 AutoScaling Group must already be configured to use the EC2 Launch Template.

+Check out [Serviceomat](https://registry.terraform.io/modules/GoCarrot/serviceomat/aws/latest) for a module which creates AWS resources for Deployomat to deploy.

 A minimum viable service setup could be